 Creative Commons licenses provide a standard way for content creators to grant someone else permission to use their work.
-YouTube allows users to mark their videos with a Creative Commons CC BY license.
+YouTube allows creators to mark their videos with a Creative Commons CC BY license.

-Attribution is automatic under the CC BY license, meaning that any video you create using Creative Commons content will automatically show the source videos' titles underneath the video player.
-You retain your copyright and other users get to reuse your work subject to the terms of the license.
+If you've marked your video with a CC BY license, you retain your copyright and other creators get to reuse your work subject to the terms of the license.

 Creative Commons on YouTube

-The ability to mark uploaded videos with a Creative Commons license is available to all users.
+The ability to mark uploaded videos with a Creative Commons license is available to all creators.

 The standard YouTube license remains the default setting for all uploads.
 To review the terms of the standard YouTube license, please refer to our Terms of Service.

-Because Creative Commons licenses are for your original content, you cannot mark your video with the Creative Commons license if there is a Content ID claim on it.
+Because Creative Commons licenses are for your original content, you cannot mark your video with the Creative Commons license if there's a Content ID claim on it.

-By marking your original video with a Creative Commons license, you are granting the entire YouTube community the right to reuse and edit that video.
+By marking your original video with a Creative Commons license, you're granting the entire YouTube community the right to reuse and edit that video.

 What's eligible for a Creative Commons license

-Please understand that you may only mark your uploaded video with a Creative Commons license if it consists entirely of content licensable by you under the CC BY license.
+Note that you can only mark your uploaded video with a Creative Commons license if it's all content that you can license under the CC BY license.
 Some examples of such licensable content are: